immich-app/immich/docs/docs/administration/backup-and-restore.md

 - **Source Assets:**
   - Original assets uploaded through the browser interface & mobile & CLI.
-  - Stored in `/library/upload/<userID>`.
+  - Stored in `UPLOAD_LOCATION/upload/<userID>`.
 - **Avatar Images:**
   - User profile images.
-  - Stored in `/library/profile/<userID>`.
+  - Stored in `UPLOAD_LOCATION/profile/<userID>`.
 - **Thumbs Images:**
-  - Preview images (blurred, small, large) for each asset and thumbnails for recognized faces.
+  - Preview images (small thumbnails and large previews) for each asset and thumbnails for recognized faces.
-  - Stored in `/library/thumbs/<userID>`.
+  - Stored in `UPLOAD_LOCATION/thumbs/<userID>`.
 - **Encoded Assets:**
-  - By default, unless otherwise specified re-encoded video assets for wider compatibility.
+  - Videos that have been re-encoded from the original for wider compatibility.
+The original is not removed.
-  - Stored in `/library/encoded-video/<userID>`.
+  - Stored in `UPLOAD_LOCATION/encoded-video/<userID>`.

 </TabItem>
   <TabItem value="Storage Template On" label="Storage Template On">